Releasing versions

 Now, for every commit you have a manual stage named semantic-release:deploy.
 The following happens on trigger

-5. semantic-release comments to every issue that was resolved in that release that it has been resolved
+semantic-releasegeneratesCHANGELOG.md semantic-releasecreates a new tagsemantic-releasecreates a new release with the tag name as title and the commit message as descriptionsemantic-releasecomments to every issue that was resolved in that release that it has been resolved